MPAS-Dev/compass/latest/_sources/developers_guide/ocean/test_groups/ice_shelf_2d.rst.txt

 First, a mesh appropriate for the resolution is generated using :py:func:`mpas_tools.planar_hex.make_planar_hex_mesh()`.
 Then, the mesh is culled to remove periodicity in the y direction.
 A vertical grid is generated, with 20 layers of 100-m thickness each by default.
-Then, the 1D grid is "squashed" down so the sea-surface height corresponds to the location of the ice-ocean interface (ice draft) using a z-star :ref:`dev_ocean_framework_vertical`.
+Then, the 1D grid is either "squashed" down so the sea-surface height corresponds to the location of the ice-ocean interface (ice draft) using a z-star :ref:`dev_ocean_framework_vertical` or top layers are removed where there is an ice shelf using a z-level coordinate.
 Finally, the initial salinity profile is computed along with uniform temperature and zero initial velocity.

 ssh_adjustment
 ~~~~~~~~~~~~~~